trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

   compilers: {
     solc: {
       version: <string>, // A version or constraint - Ex. "^0.5.0"
+                         // Can also be set to "native" to use a native solc
       docker: <boolean>, // Use a version obtained through docker
       settings: {
         optimizer: {